What Is Key West Known For Pin 1

 The Florida Keys Lobster is to die for!

 The Florida Keys are famous for several delectable dishes.
 Cuban and Bahamian flavors characterize the local food scene.
-Below, you’ll find the most popular dishes which you can sample in almost any Key West restaurant.
+Below, you’ll find the most popular dishes that you can sample in almost any Key West restaurant.

-Tip: If you want to learn every spicy detail about the flavors of the Keys, join this amazing tasting tour.
+✔️ Tip: If you want to learn every spicy detail about the flavors of the Keys, join this amazing tasting tour.

 1. Conch.
 When in Key West, you have to try the dish that gives the locals their nickname.
 Conch (pronounced [konk]) is a large sea snail.
 The most common way to eat the mollusks is as conch fritters.
-Other tasty dishes include ceviche, a.k.a. conch salad, and cracked conch, which is a tenderized, fried conch steak.
+Other tasty dishes include ceviche, a.k.a. conch salad, and my favorite – cracked conch, which is a tenderized, fried conch steak.

 2. Stone crabs.
 The only part of the crab, which is harvested, is the claws.
 They contain almost all of the succulent meat.
 Once the fishermen remove the claws, they return the crab to the sea.
 In the next two years, the claws regenerate.
 This makes stone crabs a sustainable, renewable food supply.
 You can eat the juicy stone crab claws warm with melted butter, or chilled with mustard sauce.
+I preferred them warm but let me know how you liked them in the comments below.

 5. Key Lime Pie.
 The sweet-and-sour staple dessert of the Keys probably originated on boats, using the available ingredients.
 Sailors cooked a mixture of condensed milk and eggs together with the citric acid from Key Limes’ juice, and poured it over a stale bread crust.
 Today, you can treat your palate with the mouthwatering dessert in every café in Key West.
+I can’t say for sure which one serves the best, so you’ll have to do your own sampling of the popular desert Key West is known for.

 The Fascinating Museums Key West Is Famous for